solus-project/linux-steam-integration/README.md

 The user configuration takes immediate priority.
 Secondly we have the system-wide configuration for affecting all accounts, and lastly the vendor configuration, which may be provided by the integrator.

-Currently this INI file supports two options.
+Currently this INI file supports three options.
 The root section in this INI file must be `[Steam]`.

 `use-native-runtime = $boolean`